NoNotNotes/Mneme/Garden/02/124a-pregnancy-dx.md

 - "Add summary and timetable"
 ---
 **References**:
-1. **Dr. RPS Maternal and Newborn Care: A Comprehensive Guide and Source Book for Teaching and Learning**, 2nd Edition, ISBN 978-971-98-2265-3, by Rosalinda Parado Salustiano (pp. 117-195)
+1. **Dr. RPS Maternal and Newborn Care: A Comprehensive Guide and Source Book for Teaching and Learning**, 2nd Edition, ISBN 978-971-98-2265-3, by Rosalinda Parado Salustiano (Ch.
+6, pp. 117-195)

 ___